FurnishedChunk/Minicraft-Mod-Archives/README.md

 Minicraft/Minitale was published at Ludum Dare 22 in 2011 by Markus Persson, the original author of Minecraft.
 For more information, see [Wikipedia](https://en.wikipedia.org/wiki/Minicraft).

-This mod archive does not archive those that are being released by some of the developers themselves.
-*Mods that have already been added to the archive and are currently released by the developer will be removed from the archive.

 Mods not found in the archive can be downloaded from the following developers' Github or official sites.

 # Menu